hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 - Numbers of hours: your walltime (min 1h).
 - Number of cores: the amount of cores per node.
 This defaults to 1.
 - Required memory per core in megabytes.
 This defaults to 3400 MB.
 - Number of GPUs.
 Depending on the partition you have requested, you might get a different GPU.
-For the Genius GPUs, the GPU will be the same as the type specified in the partition (e.g. a NVidia V100 for ``gpu_v100``).
-For wICE, you can request both a GPU from the ``gpu`` partion (a full NVidia A100) or from the ``interactive`` partition.
-For the latter, one GPU is a virtual GPU slice of the available A100 GPUs.
+The acquired GPU will be the same as the type specified in the partition (e.g. a NVidia V100 for ``gpu_v100``).
+For wICE, you can also request a GPU from the ``interactive`` partition.
+One GPU here is a virtual GPU slice of the available A100 GPUs.
 One GPU slice is the same as 1/7th of a A100 GPU.
 The default is 0.
 You can specify the type of GPU as well: [Type]:<number> (e.g. A100:2).
 You can also just request a number of GPUs as <number>.**The interactive partition only allows you to request max 1 GPU (slice) though.**
 - Reservation: if you are part of a reservation, you can also use these nodes with Open Ondemand by specifying your reservation name here.
 - Pre-run scriptlet: this allows you to add bash commands to your job before launching the app.
 This can be used for example for loading extra modules that you need within the app. **Be aware that this feature is still somewhat experimental, and its functionality also depends on the app you are running (mainly RStudio Server has some issues here).
 If you would like to use this feature, but you run into problems, please contact our helpdesk.**